Power your AI workflows with the DEHY MCP server. Learn more →

 Direction labels: bullish at 65 and above, bearish below 35, otherwise neutral.

-The backtest, published openly
+The research harness, published openly

 Data sources